In Defense of Democracy

 The greatest threats to our communities are not extreme-ism, hatred, and far-right organizing.
 The greatest threat to our communities comes when philanthropy aids our opposition in our own harm by retreating in moments where movement needs us most.
 Funding free and fair elections, safety and security infrastructure, power-building efforts, and other strategies is an ongoing need.
 We urge funders to understand ourselves as actors and change agents in this fight.
 Funding movement organizing and racial justice cannot be a special interest area in our work, it must inform every decision we make and every action we take.
 Combatting these threats requires consistent, flexible funding that is responsive to the needs of community.
 Prioritizing responsive, long-term funding as part of your ongoing grantmaking strategies is in the best interest of our future as a self-determined democracy.

-Earlier this year, Grantmakers for Southern Progress signed onto the All By April open letter to philanthropy urging funders to move money to organizations working to protect elections by early Spring.
+Earlier this year, Grantmakers for Southern Progress partnered with Solidaire Network by signing onto the All By April open letter to philanthropy urging funders to move money to organizations working to protect elections by early Spring.
 We also recently released “Propagating Power,” the latest issue in our As the South Grows report series.
 The report focuses on legacies of resistance and political organizing in the South and asks funders to consider their role in creating long-term strategies to build movement infrastructure and protect Black, Brown, Indigenous, and frontline communities in the region.
 We encourage you to use these resources to guide your work and help you plug into the movements happening on the ground.
 We urge you to contact your partners, organize other funders, and bring them along in this work.
 We can decide that today is the last day we will tolerate harm against our communities.